Inverting Wall Street’s Research Business Model

 • Mergers & Acquisitions counsel was provided for companies in terms of structuring deals, financing them, evaluating their fairness, etc.

-• Private banking was offered to executives at all of the above covered firms.
+• Private banking was offered to executives at all of the above-covered firms.
 This included everything from managing their own internal ESOP to assets for the execs.

-All of the above is perfectly valid approach to making money and servicing clients; it used to be extremely lucrative.
+All of the above is a perfectly valid approach to making money and servicing clients; it used to be extremely lucrative.
 Today, it is a service and a moneymaker, but far less so than it once was.

 But what is most noteworthy about this is what’s missing from the list: Serving the investing public.
 It is not found anywhere on that list, as that was never the business model of Wall Street.
 Indeed, as we learned during the analyst scandals following dotcom collapse, oftentimes, the public was not only not served, but done an active disservice.
 That is not a valid way to do business in financial services.